ankit0905/Youtube-Playlist-Downloader/README.md

 Usage
 ============
-In command prompt shell, type the following
+In command prompt shell OR terminal, type the following

     pip install -r /path/to/requirements.txt
 This installs any modules which are required for the script to run successfully.